 What does a family practice physician do?

 Family practice physicians are trained medical doctors that provide medical care to individuals and families of all ages and sexes.
 They often provide care for patients throughout their lifetimes.
 They focus on a wide variety of conditions and diseases that are both acute and chronic.
 They provide preventative care such as performing routine checkups, administering vaccinations, conducting screening tests, performing health-risk assessments, and educating patients on how to maintain healthy lifestyles.
-Family practice" doctors often create personal relationships with patients and their families.
-Some family practice" physicians focus on a specific area such as emergency medicine, public health, research, and education.
+Family practice physicians often create personal relationships with patients and their families.
+Some family practice physicians focus on a specific area such as emergency medicine, public health, research, and education.

 What kind of training does a family practice physician need?

-Family practice" physicians must have a Doctor of Medicine or a Doctor of Osteopathic Medicine degree.
+Family practice physicians must have a Doctor of Medicine or a Doctor of Osteopathic Medicine degree.
 They complete undergraduate education, medical school, and a family medicine residency.
 Medical school consists of intensive classroom and laboratory instruction and clinical rotations of all major medical disciplines.
 Residency training includes rotations in internal medicine, obstetrics and gynecology, pediatrics, geriatrics, and psychiatry.
-All states require family practice" physicians to be licensed.
+All states require family practice physicians to be licensed.
 Licensing requirements include graduating from an accredited medical school, completing graduate medical education, and passing an examination.
-Many family practice doctors obtain board certification from the American Board of Family Medicine.
+Many family practice physicians obtain board certification from the American Board of Family Medicine.
 Family practice physicians must stay up to date on the current advancements in the field and they complete continuing education consistently throughout their careers.

 What are the prospects for a career as a family practice physician?

 Employment of all physicians is expected to grow faster than average for all professions, increasing 14% from 2006 to 2016 (1).
 The growing and aging population with increased medical needs will drive job growth.